-Supporting you and your Family during the Summer Holidays
+Supporting you and your Family during the Winter Months

-Working whilst taking care of family can be a daunting prospect and finding ways to keep children occupied during the summer holidays when your usual sources of support may not be available can present another challenge for busy parents.
+Working whilst taking care of family can be a daunting prospect and finding ways to keep children occupied during the winter months when your usual sources of support may not be available can present another challenge for busy parents.

-These are extraordinary circumstances and whilst the expectation is that you continue to work your contracted number of hours as much as possible, you may need to take a flexible and pragmatic approach as to when you work your hours depending on your personal circumstances.
+These are extraordinary circumstances and the expectation is that you should do what you can, when you can.
+You may need to take a flexible and pragmatic approach as to how you balance your work and home life depending on your personal circumstances.

 Do also make use of your annual leave and take breaks to have some time together as a family, it is important that we all take time out from work, especially given the pressures caused by the current situation.

-Below we have collated some useful sources of information on activity ideas, childcare provision and support, both within the University and the Sheffield area, to help support you and your family during the summer holidays.
+Below we have collated some useful sources of information on activity ideas, homeschooling resources and support, both within the University and the Sheffield area, to help support you and your family during the winter months.

 Department for Education - My Activity Passport